midhasid21/Quantum-Algorithms---SoC-21/README.md

 ## Quantum Circuits
 Here, we delved into details of the notion of a qubit, and learned about the _gates_ used for quantum computation.
 We saw some fundamental quantum gates and discussed associated decompositions of arbitrary quantum gates in terms of the former.

 We started to look at the basic operations that can be performed on qubits by these gates such as modular addition.
-Then we extended this idea by looking at _controlled operations_ to move on to circuits likt the Quantum SWAP.
+Then we extended this idea by looking at _controlled operations_ to move on to circuits like the Quantum SWAP.

 We studied the concept of _oracles_ and implemented the same for algorithms such as the Deutch-Josza algorithm.